theburntcity/flask-login/README.md

 # Setting up flask-login with postgres

-This is a method to create a secure portion of your website.
+This is a method to create a log in page of your website.
 Any pages you want to secure, you just add @login_required under the @app.route.

 The ini file should look like this: